 Both children and adults can suffer from eye muscle disorders.
-Dr. T. Otis Paul is our Ophthalmology specialist for eye muscle disorder.
+Dr. Alan Scott is our Ophthalmology specialist for eye muscle disorder.
 Early detection in children can prevent vision loss.

 Strabismus is a visual defect in which the eyes are misaligned.
 One eye may look straight ahead, while the other turns in or out, up or down.
 Approximately 4% of all children in the United States have strabismus.
 It occurs equally in males and females.
 The misalignment may be present all of the time or it can come and go.
 And, the misaligned eye can even change.
 The exact reason for the misalignment of the eyes leading to strabismus is not fully understood.
 Strabismus is a term that describes many eye muscle disorders.
 Strabismus in children with normal vision, both eyes aim at the same spot.
 The brain then puts the two pictures into a single, three-dimensional image.
 This blending or fusing of the two pictures gives us depth perception.